-As the participant moves through a series of activities (e.g., reading information, observing the trainer, completing practical exercises, practicing clinical skills using role plays and anatomic models, working with parent/guardians and infants), there are corresponding activities for the trainer.
+As the participant moves through a series of activities (e.g., reading information, observing the trainer, completing practice exercises, practicing clinical skills using role plays and anatomic models, working with parent/guardians and infants), there are corresponding activities for the trainer.
 The focus, however, is always on the participant.

+Essential to this course are three basic components.
 All of the training activities in which the participant, trainer and supervisor are involved relate to one or more of these components:

-- Transfer and assessment of the essential knowledge related to EIMC.
-This knowledge is found in the reference manual and is reinforced through various practice exercises, and by interaction with the trainer. - Transfer and assessment of counselling and clinical skills using role plays and anatomic models and in clinical situations with parents and guardians.
-The skill demonstrations are provided by the trainer while the participant demonstrates that s/ he can competently provide counselling, pre-operative screening, use of devices for circumcision and post-operative and follow-up care, management of complications, and link to other infant and child health care services. - Demonstration and practice is first conducted through role plays / simulations and using models to achieve an acceptable level of competence and confidence. - Next, learning progresses to work with clients consisting of skill demonstrations, modelled by the trainer, and the participant practicing with coaching from the trainer and eventually demonstrating that she or he can competently perform the skill. - Attitude transfer through practice exercises and behaviour modelling by the trainer and interaction with the parents/guardians. - The course is designed to be flexible, and the schedule can vary according to the specific situation and program needs.
+- Transfer and assessment of the essential knowledge related to Early Infant circumcision (EIMC).
+This knowledge is found in the reference manual, Manual for Early Infant Male Circumcision under local anesthesia for Kenya and is reinforced through various practice exercises, and by interaction with the trainer. - Transfer and assessment of counseling and clinical skills using role plays and anatomic models and in clinical situations with parents and guardians.
+The skill demonstrations are provided by the trainer and the participant will demonstrate that he/she can competently provide counseling, pre-operative screening, use of devices for circumcision and post-operative and follow-up care, management of complications, and link to other infant and child health care services. - Demonstration and practice is first conducted through role plays / simulations and using models to achieve an acceptable level of competence and confidence in simulation. - Next, learning progresses to work with clients consisting of skill demonstrations, modelled by the trainer, and the participant practicing with coaching from the trainer and eventually demonstrating that she or he can competently perform the skill. - Attitude transfer through practice exercises and behaviour modelling by the trainer and interaction with the parents/guardians. - The course is designed to be flexible, and the schedule can vary according to the specific situation and program needs.
 Key to the success of this individualized, self-paced, program is the motivation of the participant and trainer.
 The participant must be willing to read, study, attend virtual classes, complete assignments and work independently while staying on a schedule, in order to complete training in a reasonable period of time.
 The participant also must be willing to observe the trainer and ask questions.
 The trainer must be willing to take the necessary time to mentor, teach and work closely with the participant, in addition to providing quality services, throughout the course.